Tips for Loading Programs Successfully on the Commodore 64 & 128

 After you have typed the PRINT#15,"V" line the disk drive should turn on and make a ratcheting type sound for a few seconds and then turn off.
 Occasionally the read/write head has a hard time finding its way back to the directory track tand therefore will not load successfully.
 This procedure helps send the read/write head on the disk drive back to the directory track.
 Try to load your program again.

-Try moving the drive further away from the T.V. or monitor which you are using in order to reduce magnetic fields which may be interfering with your disk drive.
-Note: It is usually best to not have the Commodore disk drives directly above or directly below the monitor, even if they are on a shelf.
-The magnetism from most televisions and monitors tends to radiate in an outward direction from the center of the monitor.
+If you are using an old-style TV or monitor that has a CRT picture tube instead of a flat screen try moving the drive further away from the T.V. or monitor which you are using in order to reduce magnetic fields which may be interfering with your disk drive.
+Note: It is usually best to not have the Commodore disk drives directly above or directly below the old style monitors or televisions, even if they are on a shelf.
+The magnetism from most old-style televisions and monitors tends to radiate in an outward direction from the center of the monitor.
 Therefore, because the read/write head is in a horizontal plane a Commodore drive directly above or below the monitor tends to have the electromagnetism from the screen hit the read/write head at a 90 degree angle which tends to induce interference into the read/write head.
 Conversely, if the drive is off to the side or in front of the screen the magnetic field from the monitor tends to not induce as much electromagnetic interference in the read/write head because they are in the same geometric plane.
 (Just like it is easier to hit a target with a rifle if the bullet is hitting the target at a 90 degree angle rather than if the target has fallen over flat and you can only try to hit the top of the target).
 If you must have the drive(s) located directly above or below the monitor it is best to have aluminum foil or another form of metal as a shield-- as long as the aluminum or metal shield doesn't block the ventilation ports.
 A wood shelf offers very little shielding from magnetism from a TV or monitor.
 It may help to stand the drive(s) on their side(s) if you must use the drive(s) directly above or below the screen in order to avoid having the magnetism hit the read/write head at a 90 degree angle.